OskyRosky/NNA/README.md

 The Feedforward family thus represents the foundational principle of deep learning: hierarchical abstraction.
 Each layer transforms its input into a more complex representation, moving from raw sensory data to abstract features and finally to a decision or prediction.
 Information flows strictly in one direction — from input to output — with no feedback loops.
 This unidirectional architecture allows simplicity, stability, and interpretability, making it the conceptual ancestor of all subsequent network designs.

-The purpose of this family is not only computational but philosophical: to show that learning can emerge from the accumulation of simple nonlinear functions.
-It bridges biology, mathematics, and computer science in a single idea — that knowledge is structure, and structure can be learned.

-In the following subsections, we will explore the three most representative models of this family: the Single-Layer Perceptron (SLP), which formalized the concept of a neuron;
-the Multilayer Perceptron (MLP), which introduced depth and backpropagation;
-and the Radial Basis Function Network (RBFN), which redefined the notion of similarity in continuous spaces.

 Main subtypes to cover:

 1. Single-Layer Perceptron (SLP) – the original neuron model by Rosenblatt.